 Help is available for Veterans in crisis by calling the Veteran Crisis Line at 1 (800) 273-8255 and pressing 1, at VeteransCrisisLine.net/Chat, or by texting 838255.

-Currently, there is no vaccine to prevent the COVID-19 infection and no medication to treat it.
-CDC believes symptoms appear 2 to 14 days after exposure.
+The CDC believes COVID-19 symptoms appear 2 to 14 days after exposure.
 Avoid exposure and avoid exposing others to an infection with these simple steps.

 - Learn to use VA Video Connect through the VA mobile app store or by contacting your VA care team, before any urgent problems arise.